 David is a graduate of Film Studies (BA) from King’s College London and an alumnus of Film Aesthetics (M.St.) from The University of Oxford.

-A cinephile from the Crewe in the North of England, his interests concern the intersection of cinema, aesthetics, and psychodynamic psychology.
+A cinephile from the North of England, his interests concern the intersection of cinema, aesthetics, and psychodynamic psychology.

 David earned his Bachelors degree on the topic of dialectics, culture war, and political symbolism in contemporary superhero cinema, specifically ‘Batman v Superman: Dawn of Justice’ (2016), and his Masters degree on phenomenological aesthetics in the films of British director Andrea Arnold, supervised by Professor Andrew Klevan.

 As Founder & Editor-in-Chief of Electric Ghost Magazine, David wants to establish a base for fearless critical commentary which values the aesthetic experience, discernment in analysis, and the strong individual voice.
-He is inspired by erudite film writers like V.F.
-Perkins, Raymond Durgnat, Camille Paglia, James Harvey, Pauline Kael, and Nick Pinkerton.
+He is inspired by erudite art critics like Walter Pater, T.S.
+Eliot, Oscar Wilde, V.F.
+Perkins, Raymond Durgnat, Camille Paglia, Pauline Kael, and Nick Pinkerton.

-David has written in a film journalism capacity for sundry publications including Quillette, Little White Lies, Rebeller, Live for Films, The Upcoming, and easternKicks.
+David is a “Tomatometer-approved” film critic and has featured in sundry publications including Spiked!, Quillette, Little White Lies, The Upcoming, Live for Films, and easternKicks.

 He has published in peer-reviewed film and philosophy journals such as Film International and The International Philological Forum, as well as research projects including Fantasy/Animation and Cities in Cinema.
 He also operates as an editor for the philosophy journal Evental Aesthetics.